Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 Psychographical segmentation is described based on the lifestyle and personality of people.
 Imagine a few ordering organic products frequently.
 So, your store can then have a well-personalized marketing strategy to target customers belonging to a particular segment.

-With that being said, questions that arises here are:
+With that being said, the questions that arises here are:

 It is pretty clear by now that customer segmentation is all about grouping your customers in a way that ones with similar characteristics lie under the same segment.
 Once done, the marketing team can then draft plans and marketing strategies specific to a particular group.